 Proposals will be reviewed as received by a COFA/FADC review team, and the committee will respond within two weeks of proposal submission.

-For help or questions, please contact Associate Dean Andrew Dell’Antonio.
+For help or questions, please contact Associate Dean for Diversity, Equity and Inclusion John Yancey.